ChaseD13/UI-lab-capture/README.md

 # UI-lab-capture

-An interface designed to make the scientists job easier by providing a  simple, yet effective way of setting up their cameras and starting their data collection.
+An interface designed to make a scientists job easier by providing a  simple, yet effective way of setting up two USB3 BlackFly S cameras and starting their data collection from a Labjack U3-LV.

 ## Getting Started